Ads keep this website free for you.

 Income Tax Act s.
 116

-When real estate is purchased from a non-resident of Canada, the non-resident is normally required to complete and submit a form to Canada Revenue Agency (CRA), along with a tax of 25% of the gain on the property.
+When real estate is purchased from a non-resident of Canada, the non-resident is normally required to complete and submit a form to Canada Revenue Agency (CRA), along with a tax of 25% (35% as of January 1, 2025) of the gain on the property.
+The rate of withholding tax is subject to any relevant tax treaty.
 CRA will then provide a certificate of compliance (T2064 or T2068) to the purchaser and the vendor.

 Purchaser Liable if Non-Resident Does Not Pay